Teaching at the Centre for Research on Health Care in Disasters

 COVID-19 courses for care providers and medical personnel

-Two online training courses have been produced by researchers at KcKM at the request of the National Board of Health and Welfare and will be included in the agency’s new national guidelines for dealing with COVID-19.
-Online courses on COVID-19 for care providers (in Swedish)
+Two online training courses have been developed by researchers at KcKM following the request of the National Board of Health and Welfare, and will be included in the agency’s new national guidelines for dealing with COVID-19.
+Read more and attend the COVID-19 courses here.

-We offer a short course on health in humanitarian work, with the aim to prepare doctors, nurses, and midwives with the information to work in humanitarian crises around the world.
+We offer a short course on health in humanitarian work, 12 ECT, with the aim to prepare doctors, nurses, and midwives with the right information to work in humanitarian crises around the world.